ygins/Quizzit/README.md

 Simple application to make & take quizzes

 ### Installation
-Download the .exe installer from the resources page
+Download the .exe installer from the releases page

 ### Mechanics
 Quizzit stores quizzes in the filesystem (perhaps in the future there will be more options, but not yet).